Solicitors specialising in house freehold purchase

 The first thing that you need to do is read your lease.
 What does it say?
 Do you need a licence for any alterations?
 If you’re not sure (and many leases can be difficult to read) ask a solicitor.

-Got a question about a Licence for Alterations?
-Call our specialist solicitors on FREEPHONE 0800 1404544 for FREE no strings attached initial phone advice
+Call our specialist solicitors on FREEPHONE 0800 1404544 for FREE Initial Phone Advice

 Before you can get a licence you will need to secure planning permission, statutory consent and regulatory approval and you will also need to convince other leaseholders, your landlord and your mortgage provider to agree.
 A specialist solicitor will be able to prevent you from breaking any rules whilst ensuring that the cost does not get too high.